 What if you had a comprehensive list of red flags to check against your suspicions?
-A list that was compiled by a fraud investigator with the help of claims’ professionals like you?…
+A list that was compiled by a fraud investigator with the help of claims professionals like you?…

-..well, we did just that.
+..well, we did it.

 We asked a dozen claims adjusters, examiners, insurance professionals, attorneys, and others for their workers’ compensation claim advice and compiled the results into a comprehensive list.

 Here is the list of red flags (67 total) they provided:

 The Timeliness of the Injury Report

 The injury occurred immediately before a holiday or a long weekend (many “injuries” occur on Fridays). – The most common red flag is the injury without a timely report of injury – Lisa Fike, Staff Attorney

 The claimant was injured after a holiday or a long weekend (this repeatedly occurs if the claimant is ineligible for holiday or paid-time-off).